Sagittarius (comics)

-Sagittarius is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+Sagittarius is the name of several characters appearing in American comic books published by Marvel Comics.

 Publication history

 The original Sagittarius first appeared in Avengers #72 (January 1970), and was created by Roy Thomas and Sal Buscema.

 Fictional character biography

 Harlan Vargas

-Harlan Vargas is a founding member of the Zodiac, and his base of operations was Washington, D.C.
-The Zodiac Cartel was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
-Each member was based in a different American city as part of his nationwide criminal network, with the ultimate goal of world economic and political domination.
+Harlan Vargas is a founding member of Zodiac, based in Washington, D.C.
+Zodiac was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.

-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
-Aquarius, Capricorn, and Sagittarius sought to recapture the Zodiac Key, but lost it to the Brotherhood of the Ankh.

-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
-Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
+Led by Taurus, Zodiac attempts to kill all Manhattan residents born under the sign of Gemini as a show of power, but are thwarted by the Avengers.
+Taurus's faction attempts to kill the Zodiac dissident faction, but is captured by the Avengers.

-A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.
+A new android version of Zodiac later appears, led by Scorpio in a new android body.
+This group kills the human members of Zodiac and takes over their criminal operations.